 Most 007 movies, especially the good ol’ Connery flicks, have a hallmark lab scene with MI6’s R&D director called Q.

 The man ensures James is equipped with life-saving gadgets compact enough for a leather jacket or a tailored suit.
-Since bond sticks his neck out for the Queen, he just wants a bit of comfort and freedom on the job.
+Since Bond sticks his neck out for the Queen, he just wants a bit of support on the job.

 Imagine how his stories would look like if James had to drift in a rusty Fiat or roam with a loaded hiking backpack.
 I say he’d quit around 1963.